-Students that receive a 10-day suspension with less than 10 school days left in the semester will not be allowed to return the following semester, all students must sit out a full semester following their suspension.
+Students that receive a 10-day suspension with less than 10 school days left in the semester will not be allowed to return the following semester.
+All students must sit out a full semester following a 10-day suspension.

 Students who are removed from the Optional Education Program for violating the attendance policy or for reasons other than major disciplinary actions may not be referred back until after one full semester has passed.